-There are so many things that have the potential to leave a stain on any floors, especially carpet.
+There are so many things that have the potential to leave a stain on any floors, especially carpets in Ottawa.
 Probably the worst of these is pet stains, due to the smell and the level of difficulty cleaning.
 Whether you’re house-training a new puppy or your senior cat is sick, it’s almost a guarantee that pets will leave a mess somewhere in your home at some point in their lifetime.
 Some of these stains are easier to clean, but one thing is for sure, the worst flooring to get this kind of stain, is carpet.
 Sometimes it even seems that our pets are intentionally going to the carpet to make their mess, despite our desperate pleas.
 Although we can’t speak for the animals, we can help make your life a whole lot easier; here are 5 great tips for removing pet stains from carpet:

 As soon as you see the mess, pick up the bulk of it without squishing it further into the carpet.
 Sometimes pets will go back and eat their own vomit (gross, we know), so you’ll want to remove it right away.
 Blot away excess, then soak with hot, soapy water.
 After soaking for a few seconds, begin to gently scrub the area (pressing down firmly will only help the stain sink further into your carpet).
 Rinse sponge, and repeat as necessary until all suds are gone, then blot dry.
 Act as soon as possible or even as soon as the pet vomits.
 If you have old or dried vomit, it can be removed by wetting the carpet as well, and then using the same method, but it will be more difficult.

 First thing to do with pet vomit is always to remove the bulk of it while making sure you don’t squish anything into the carpet.
 If you soak a towel or rag in hot salt water, it has a magnetic effect on the stains, helping you clean the mess with ease.
 Blot dry with a paper towel, or a rag.